Olivia Morris: Early life

 Olivia Morris was born on 29 January 1997.
 She is from Kingston upon Thames, Greater London.
-Morris joined the National Youth Theatre and went on to train at the Royal Welsh College of Music & Drama, graduating in 2018.
+Morris attended Hurtwood House.
+She joined the National Youth Theatre and went on to train at the Royal Welsh College of Music & Drama, graduating in 2018.

 Career

 Morris appeared in the music video for the song "London's Blues" by Ferris & Sylvester.
 She voiced Green in the Big Finish Productions Doctor Who audio drama Vanguard featuring the Seventh Doctor.
 She appeared in the Paines Plough production of Albatross at the Gate Theatre in Camden.

 In 2022, Morris made her television debut as Alice Mays-Smith in the 2022 period drama Hotel Portofino, which premiered on BritBox, and feature film debut as Jennifer in the Telugu film RRR directed by S. S. Rajamouli.
 Later in 2022, Morris joined the main cast of the HBO Asia thriller The Head for its second season as Rachel Russo.